 Depending what village you stop in, you’ll have plenty of options to pick from.
-For us, we were hiking in the spring and never had any issues with not being able to find a place to stay the night.
+However, were hiking in the spring which is not the highest peak season and never had any issues with not being able to find a place to stay the night.

 If you are trekking in the fall (high-season) we’ve heard you may have issues with finding places to sleep.
 However, we don’t think booking ahead is still needed.